CognisynAI/Mission/README.md

 * Accessibility:
   * Ensure that the economy does not disadvantage players who have less time to invest in the game, maintaining fairness and inclusivity.

-* A thoughtful and balanced economy for the simulation/game can incentivize participation, education, and collaboration, aligning players' in-game activities with the overarching goal of developing a comprehensive and meaningful Bill of Rights for Nature and Humans in the AI era.
+* Incentivize participation, education, and collaboration, aligning players' in-game activities with the overarching goal of developing a comprehensive and meaningful Bill of Rights for A More Than Human World in the AI era.

 ## **CREATING A RICH INTERACTIVE IMMERSIVE EXPERIENCE**